Appreciation of Preceptors

 The Advanced Pharmacy Practice Experiences consist of seven 6-week pharmacy practice experiences during the fourth year of pharmacy school.
 Doctor of Pharmacy students in APPEs participate under the supervision of registered pharmacist preceptors in a range of interdisciplinary patient care activities in a variety of settings from ambulatory, community and institutional facilities.

-The components of APPE are: 4 Required APPEs and 3 Electives.
+Components of APPE: 4 Required APPEs and 3 Electives.

 Community Pharmacist Continuing Education